-Select and Generate RealTracks

-This command opens the RB Assign RealTracks to Track dialog.
+Select and Generate RealTracks: This command opens the RealTracks Picker dialog.
 It shows a list of all available RealTracks, including the RealTracks you have installed in Band-in-a-Box if you have specified your bb\RealTracks folder as the path for RealTracks in the Song Generation preferences.